MirrorInSpanish/Mirrormon/README.md

-# Mirrormon
-A virtual pet console written in the Python language - a work in progress.
+A collection of my C++ language journey.